browserengineering/book/book/invalidation.md

 ===================

-All of the layout fields are now wrapped in invalidation logic, which means that when if any layout field needs to be recomputed, a dirty bit somewhere in the layout tree is set.
+All of the layout fields are now wrapped in invalidation logic, which means that if any layout field needs to be recomputed, a dirty bit somewhere in the layout tree is set.
 But we're still *visiting* every layout object to actually recompute them.
 Instead, we should use the dirty bits to guide our traversal of the layout tree